 Keep Clean Books

-The next thing PTO Treasurers should be mindful about is keeping clean financial books.
+The next thing PTO Treasurers should be mindful about is keeping clean financial books and an accurate picture of PTO funds.

 Maintain a Clear Paper Trail